traefik/traefik/docs/content/migration/v2-to-v3.md

 - The `pilot` option has been removed from the static configuration.
 - The `tracing.datadog.globaltag` option has been removed.
 - The `namespace` option of Consul, Consul Catalog and Nomad providers has been removed.
-- The `tls.caOptional` option has been removed from the ForwardAuth middleware, as well as from the HTTP, Consul, Etcd, Redis, ZooKeeper, Marathon, Consul Catalog, and Docker providers.
+- The `tls.caOptional` option has been removed from the ForwardAuth middleware, as well as from the HTTP, Consul, Etcd, Redis, ZooKeeper, Consul Catalog, and Docker providers.
 - `sslRedirect`, `sslTemporaryRedirect`, `sslHost`, `sslForceHost` and `featurePolicy` options of the Headers middleware have been removed.
 - The `forceSlash` option of the StripPrefix middleware has been removed.
 - the `preferServerCipherSuites` option has been removed.